 Bladder Cancer Screening

+Detecting bladder cancer with an acceptable level of accuracy, especially for individuals who are not exhibiting any symptoms, is not yet available through a routine test.
 Bladder cancer screening methods are currently being studied by scientific researchers.
-As yet, there is no routine test available that can detect bladder cancer with an acceptable level of accuracy in individuals who are not exhibiting any symptoms.
 Nevertheless, early detection is vital for prompt treatment, which can often lead to a good outcome.
 For these reasons, there are certain tests that some physicians recommend for people who have been identified as having a heightened risk of developing the condition, such as those who were exposed to radiation or were previously diagnosed with bladder cancer or a defective bladder at birth.